 - Incorrect lifting habits

-How Is a Herniated Disc Diagnosed?
+How Is a Herniated Disc Diagnosed by a Doctor?

 After a complete medical history and history of symptoms, spine specialist Dr. Sandro LaRocca will conduct a physical examination to establish which nerves within the spinal column are affected.
 In addition, an X-ray, magnetic resonance imaging (MRI) or computed tomography (CT) scan may be performed to confirm disc injury or degeneration.